 Your cat is usually considered to be a kitten for around their first year of life.
 During this time, it’s important that they are fed a food specifically for kittens that contains the correct balance of nutrients for their growing bones and bodies.

 Kittens start to eat solid foods from about three weeks of age, so will start their first food when they are still with their mother.
 This first food should be soft and easy to digest and will be supplemented by their mother’s milk.
 Young kittens need lots of small meals to keep their energy levels stable throughout the day.

 When your kitten is ready to come home with you, which is usually around eight to twelve weeks, try to continue with the same food they have been fed at their breeder or rehoming shelter to help to avoid stomach upsets.
 If you decide to change to a new diet once your kitten is settled, this needs to be introduced gradually.

 Over the next few months, the number of meals your kitten has can gradually be reduced.
 Most cats will be happy to have two meals a day by the time they are six months old, but many cats prefer to have access to their food throughout the day so they can eat small amounts whenever they feel hungry.

 Feeding your adult cat

-Feeding your senior cat
+Feeding your older cat

 Treats for cats